junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 *I love you.*

 "NO!!"
-Dean slams the wall of the Cage with all his forces.
+Dean slams the wall of the Cage with all his force.
 His fists are covered with his own blood.

 That is when Castiel's eyes brighten up.
 It lights up the whole dark space like a sun, and it continues growing and glowing, blazing into an exploding supernova.